 Sea view from cottages

 You will take long walks along absolutely deserted beaches, and of course, go swimming in just about the most perfect blue-turquoise-azure sea you will ever see in your life.
 Then there is snorkeling, and reading all the books you never have time to read at home, or just having quality time with the person you most want to have quality time with, whilst pretending you are Robinson Cruso!!

 October is probably a good time to go, being at the end of the cooler time, and outside the tropical cyclone period.

-Remoteness and beauty such as you will find on Ouvea does come at a price, and not just the cost of getting here which is expensive anyway.
+Remoteness and beauty such as you will find on Ouvea do come at a price and not just the cost of getting here which is expensive anyway.
 An apparent Pacific Ocean paradise is the ultimate romantic getaway, but you should be aware of some of the following challenges.